COVID-19 shipping update (May 19):

 What are cream perfumes?

 The compact nature of a solid perfume ensures convenience and versatility.
-Set and fixed in its firm base of a quality cold pressed vegetable oil and beeswax means that it will keep for a long time.
+Set and fixed in its firm base of a quality cold pressed vegetable oil and wax (2020 update: Tinderbox is transitioning from beeswax to vegan-friendly candelilla wax) means that it will keep for a long time.
 Indeed the solid perfume was one of the earliest ways to perfume the body and archaeologists have uncovered ancient examples still bearing a strong smell signature.
 Smelling it directly from the pot will not reveal an accurate character profile because a solid perfume needs movement with friction and warmth for its dormant personality to emerge.

 This form of perfume is ideal to rub onto specific pulse points of the body, and certainly the more obvious wrist, neck and elbow.
 The human body does, however have other hot spots, which indicate its spiritual nature; where energy meridians converge and distribute information and life force.
 These are the physiological locations of chakra vortexes and a powerful way to use perfume to assist in your quest for spiritual growth.